GuitarsAI/MRSP_Notebooks/README.md

             - Discrete Convolution as Matrix Multiplication (Sylvester Matrix)
             - Plotting Poles and Zeros in the Complex Plane
     - dB Revision
+        - dB for Voltage and Power
+        - Cascading Filters

  # YouTube Playlist